urda/nistbeacon/CONTRIBUTING.md

 ```bash
 make
 ```

+:heavy_exclamation_mark: **Important Note!** You will need an internet connection to execute the full test suite.

 Which will run the same testing steps that [Travis CI](https://travis-ci.org/urda/py_nist_beacon) will run.
 You can also just run `make test` if you would like to just run the python tests.